Updated in May 22, 2020. Updates to Moodle Visual customization coverage come courtesy of Edwiser.

 Depending on the design of your site, a login page can affect your user interactions.
 First-time would do well getting a taste of what awaits them across the login gate, in both form and content.
 Recurrent users could find value in good design as well.
 But for them, making the actual login quick and painless is on top of their list.

 No matter your use case scenario, the following guide will set you up.
 We begin with an inventory of assets and things you need to keep at hand.
 Then we dive into the customization options Moodle has available.
-We will finally talk a little about ways to push the envelope, aided by technology and research.

 Let’s dive in!

-Login page inventory: Make a list
+Login page inventory: Needs and wants

 To go on, let’s break down the “assets” you will need to have available.
-First, think about the functional assets:
+First, think about the mandatory functional assets:

 - A username field